akouao/akouao/README.md

 ## Hi, I'm Ally!

-Feel free to have a look at my past and ongoing projects.
+Feel free to take a look at some of my past and ongoing projects.

 ## Connect with me on the interweb